 10. Describe any assurance of confidentiality provided to respondents and the basis for assurance in statute, regulation, or agency policy.

-As stated on the survey instrument, esponses will not be reported individually, only in aggregate.
+As stated on the survey instrument, responses will not be reported individually, only in aggregate.
 Individual names will not be kept on completed surveys or subsequent reports, but will be retained on a list of those who ask to be kept informed about the project.
 A summary of results will be used by the project team in the development of their recommendations.
 A summary of the aggregate results will also be made available to participants at a workshop in FY14.

 11. Provide additional justification for any questions of a sensitive nature, such as sexual behavior and attitudes, religious beliefs, and other matters that are commonly considered private.